gurki/paper/README.md

-various
+Paper
 =======

-collection of small projects, reports and papers
+Collection and excerpt of small projects, reports and papers.